MegaArman/toscanini/API/readme.md

 ## Tooling

-A working stack for all things this repo as of 1/27/17:
+Last updated 1/27/17:

--OS: CentOS 7 (highly suggested if you want to work on backend)
+-OS: CentOS 7 (recommended)

 -JS runtime environment (and more): Node v6.9.4

--Text editor (least important): Atom (https://github.com/atom/atom- you may need to run 'yum install libXScrnSaver' before you run it for the first time).
-Regardless of the editor you use, please install packages linter (search "linter 1.11" in Atom) and linter-eslint if you want real time linting within your editor.
+-Text editor: Any text editor that supports a plugin called "eslint".
+I've had success with Atom and Vim.

 _Refer to .eslintrc.js in the parent directory to see what linter rules there are_
 ## Setup